tins-dev/WorldGuardExtraFlagsPlus/README.md

-walk-speed & fly-speed | Sets the walking speed inside the region keep-inventory | Does the player keep their inventory on death inside the region keep-exp | Does the player keep their exp on death inside the region chat-prefix | Chat prefix shown when inside the region chat-suffix | Chat suffix shown when inside the region godmode | Does the player the damage inside the region blocked-effects | Block effects inside the region respawn-location | Sets the players respawn location when inside the region
+walk-speed & fly-speed | Sets the walking speed inside the region keep-inventory | Does the player keep their inventory on death inside the region keep-exp | Does the player keep their exp on death inside the region chat-prefix | Chat prefix shown when inside the region (supports PlaceholderAPI placeholders) chat-suffix | Chat suffix shown when inside the region (supports PlaceholderAPI placeholders) godmode | Does the player the damage inside the region blocked-effects | Block effects inside the region respawn-location | Sets the players respawn location when inside the region